mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Say we had a class that encapsulated the behavior of getting a person's current location.

-^ And a class that encapsulated the behavior of searching for locations
+^ And a class that encapsulated the behavior of searching for points of interest

 ^ And from those we wanted to derive something more domain specific for our application, which is a class that encapsulates the behavior of getting a person's location and searching for some recommendations nearby.

-^ If our minds only thought of things in terms of inheritance we may be convince ourselves that we could use inheritance so that we take a base class and enchance its functionality.
-So we inherit from the location manager to enhance its functionality with the idea of being able to search locations, and then we inherit from that to enchance its functionality with the idea of being able to layer in user recomendations.
+^ If our minds only thought of things in terms of inheritance we may be able to convince ourselves that we could use inheritance so that we take a base class and enchance its functionality.
+So we inherit from the location manager to enhance its functionality with the idea of being able to search for points of interest, and then we inherit from that to enchance its functionality with the idea of being able to layer in user recomendations.

 ^ Alternatively, we could just create a third class that holds instances of the other two classes, and then only expose an API that makes sense for that wrapper, and under the hood it can use the other two classes as much as we want.

-^ It's worth noting that "composition over inheritance" in OOP is only a guideline, and cannot be codified into a program like we could for function composition.
-This is demonstrating that spectrum I mentioned before, certain types of composition are simpler than others.
+^ It's worth noting that "composition over inheritance" in OOP is only a guideline, and cannot be codified into a program that takes two classes and produces the third composed class.
+This is demonstrating that spectrum I mentioned before, certain types of composition are simpler than others, and some are more ad hoc than others.

 ---